jmlew/nx-angular-ngrx-nestjs-base/README.md

 > NB: uses the [DDD plugin schematics](https://github.com/angular-architects/nx-ddd-plugin/blob/master/libs/ddd/README.md).
 Must be done after a domain has been generated.
 Advised to remove component files and generate separate feature components within sub directories using the generate component command below.

+### Generate an API within a domain (DDD schematics)

+`nx g @angular-architects/ddd:api <optional-specific-api-name> --directory <some-domain> --shared --type=internal --dry-run`

+Adds an API module top provide the exported modules to other domains to import, if a domain's features are imported into other domains.
+Using the --shared flag automatically adds it to the shared directory under the sub directory defined through the --directory name.
+If the domain is not shared, but is only to be imported into specific dependant domains, then --shared should not be used, and the project tagged with a specific name which is used to grant access.
+See [here for example.](https://www.angulararchitects.io/aktuelles/sustainable-angular-architectures-2/#:~:text=Access%20to%20APIs%20such%20as%20catalog%2Dapi)

+_Example: `nx g @angular-architects/ddd:api --directory dynamicform --shared --type=internal`_

+> NB: uses the [DDD plugin schematics](https://github.com/angular-architects/nx-ddd-plugin/blob/master/libs/ddd/README.md).
+Must be done after a domain has been generated.
+Advised to remove component files and generate separate feature components within sub directories using the generate component command below.

 ### Adding NgRX

 `nx g @nrwl/angular:ngrx <some-domain> --directory +state/<some-state-category> --module=<some-domain-module-path> --syntax creators --facade --no-interactive --dry-run`